Foundations in Data Science Bachelor Degree Program

 Application and admission

-- If you have a German ‘Abitur’ then you can directly enrol via the
+- If you have a German ‘Abitur’ then you may enrol directly through the

 ‘Bewerbungsportal’.
 Please follow the instructions at